tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ~~~~
 {: #split-mode title="Split Mode Topology"}

-In Split Mode, the provider is *not* the origin server for private domains.
+In Split Mode, the provider is not the origin server for private domains.
-Rather the DNS records for private domains point to the provider, and the
+Rather, the DNS records for private domains point to the provider, and the
-provider's server relays the connection back to the backend server, which is the
+provider's server relays the connection back to the origin server, who
-true origin server.
-The provider does not have access to the plaintext of the
-connection.
+terminates the TLS connection with the client.

+In the remainder of this document, we will refer to the ECH-service provider as
+the "client-facing server" and to the TLS terminator as the "backend server".
+These are the same entity in Shared Mode, but in Split Mode, the client-facing
+and backend servers are physically separated.
+However, we will require them to
+communicate over a long-lived secure channel.
+(The manner in which this channel
+is established is out of the scope of this document.)

 ## Encrypted ClientHello (ECH)

-ECH works by encrypting the entire ClientHello, including the SNI and any
-additional extensions such as ALPN.
-This requires that each provider publish a
+ECH allows the client to encrypt sensitive ClientHello extensions, e.g., SNI,
+ALPN, etc., under the public key of the client-facing server.
+This requires the
-public key and metadata which is used for ClientHello encryption for all the
+client-facing server to publish the public key and metadata it uses for ECH for
-domains for which it serves directly or indirectly (via Split Mode).
-This
+all the domains for which it serves directly or indirectly (via Split Mode).
-document defines the format of the SNI encryption public key and metadata,
+This document defines the format of the ECH encryption public key and metadata,
 referred to as an ECH configuration, and delegates DNS publication details to
 {{!HTTPS-RR=I-D.ietf-dnsop-svcb-https}}, though other delivery mechanisms are
 possible.
 In particular, if some of the clients of a private server are
 applications rather than Web browsers, those applications might have the public
 key and metadata preconfigured.

-When a client wants to form a TLS connection to any of the domains served by an
+When a client wants to establish a TLS session with the backend server, it
-ECH-supporting provider, it constructs a ClientHello in the regular fashion
+constructs its ClientHello as usual (we will refer to this as the
-containing the true SNI value (ClientHelloInner) and then encrypts it using the
+ClientHelloInner message) then encrypts it using the ECH public key.
+It then
-public key for the provider.
-It then constructs a new ClientHello
-(ClientHelloOuter) with an innocuous SNI (and potentially innocuous versions of
+constructs a new ClientHello (ClientHelloOuter) with innocuous values for
-other extensions such as ALPN {{?RFC7301}}) and containing the encrypted
+sensitive extensions, e.g., SNI, ALPN, etc., and with the encrypted
+ClientHelloInner in an "encrypted_client_hello" extension, which this document
-ClientHelloInner as an extension.
-It sends ClientHelloOuter to the server.
+defines ({{encrypted-client-hello}}).
+Finally, it sends ClientHelloOuter to the
+server.

-Upon receiving ClientHelloOuter, the server can then decrypt ClientHelloInner
+Upon receiving ClientHelloOuter, the client-facing server decrypts the encrypted
-and either terminate the connection (in Shared Mode) or forward it to the
+ClientHelloInner and either terminates the connection (in Shared Mode) or
-backend server (in Split Mode).
+forwards it to the backend server (in Split Mode).

-Note that both ClientHelloInner and ClientHelloOuter are both valid, complete
-ClientHello messages.
-ClientHelloOuter carries an encrypted representation of
-ClientHelloInner in a "encrypted_client_hello" extension, defined in
-{{encrypted-client-hello}}.

 # Encrypted ClientHello Configuration {#ech-configuration}